aileen-byte/Team14/personal statements/Jeshmeera.md

 ### IF/ID Register

-In our CPU, the IF/ID register captures the fetched instruction and PC+4, ensuring the Decode stage receives stable inputs each cycle.
+In our CPU, the IF/ID register captures both the fetched instruction and the incremented program counter (PC+4), ensuring that the Decode stage receives stable and consistent inputs each cycle.
+By latching these values on the clock edge, the register prevents changes in the Fetch stage from affecting the Decode stage mid-cycle, allowing the pipeline to operate correctly and enabling multiple instructions to be processed simultaneously.
+It also supports flushing during control hazards, ensuring incorrect instructions do not propagate further into the pipeline.

 ### ID/EX Register

-In our design, the ID/EX register stores the decoded control signals, operands, and immediate values, providing the Execute stage with all the information needed to perform ALU operations and evaluate branches.
+In our design, the ID/EX register stores the decoded control signals, register operands, and immediate values, ensuring that the Execute stage receives all the information it needs to perform ALU operations and evaluate branch conditions.
+By capturing these signals at the clock edge, it isolates the Execute stage from changes in the Decode stage, allowing instructions to progress smoothly through the pipeline.
+This register also carries forward branch-related signals and memory control information, making it a crucial link between instruction decoding and the core computational logic of the processor.

 ## Hazard Unit